davidtcarson/frisco/readme.txt

 There is no demo site yet, but I have made some screenshots.
 See https://s3.amazonaws.com/frisco/screenshot-1.png, https://s3.amazonaws.com/frisco/screenshot-2.png, https://s3.amazonaws.com/frisco/screenshot-3.png, and https://s3.amazonaws.com/frisco/screenshot-4.png

 --- Installation ---
-Upload /frisco/ to your themes directory in wp-content/themes/ and activate the theme under "Appearance > Themes" menu in your WordPress admin area.
+Upload and activate the Frisco theme under "Appearance > Themes" menu in your WordPress admin area.

 --- Getting Started with Frisco ---

-*CUSTOMIZING THE STYLE*
-The main stylesheet is located in the root directory at style.css.
-But there is a secondary stylesheet located in /css/styles.less.

-Why the secondary stylesheet?
-The LESS CSS framework has been integrated into the theme to make it very easy to customize the color scheme of Frisco by chaninging a single line of CSS.
-For more info about the LESS CSS framework, go to http://lesscss.org/.

-Ready to see it in action?
-After you've activated the theme, go to line 7 of /css/styles.less.

-You should see something like the following:

-@color: #098ac6;

-Edit the "098ac6" to any color you'd like.
-For example, change it to "00b2d9" or "333".
-Don't forget to leave the pound sign in there.

-Save /css/styles.less after you changed the @color value.
-And then refresh your BuddyPress website.
-You should now see the theme with a color scheme derived from the value you assigned to @color.

-For more about how LESS CSS works, go to http://lesscss.org/#docs.
+Go to "Appearance > Theme Options" to configure basic options.

+*CHANGING COLORS*
+In Theme Options, there are a few basic color choices.
+If that's not enough, check the Custom Stylesheet box in Theme Options and create a filed called custom.css in the main theme directory to override any theme styles.

 *CHANGING THE TITLE FONT*
 Frisco also has Google Web fonts enabled by default.
 See http://www.google.com/webfonts.